 Gandhi once said, “Be the change you want to see in the world.”
 Loving a person or object that you previously hated sends a positive and transformative energy that vibrates throughout the universe.
 Instead of reinforcing hatred, you become an advocate for love.
-As Henry Longfellow stated; "If we could see the secret history of our enemies, we would find there enough suffering to disarm all hostility."
-Gandhi also said: "When I despair, I remember that through history the way of truth and love has always won.
+As Henry Longfellow stated, "If we could see the secret history of our enemies, we would find there enough suffering to disarm all hostility."
+Gandhi also said, "When I despair, I remember that through history the way of truth and love has always won.
 There have been tyrants and murderers and for a time they seem invincible, but in the end, they always fall - think of it - always.”

-When we are so occupied with judging others, we don't have time to love them (Mother Teresa).
-Remember what Einstein said "there is no mistake so painful that love cannot forgive; no past so bitter that love cannot accept; and no love so little that we cannot start all over with."
-Forgiveness is shifting from the automatic ego reaction (anger/self-protection, hurting back), to a non-reactive conscious response of empathy; considering that the other person is ALSO a human being, perhaps not mindful.
+When we are so occupied with judging others, we don't have time to love them, according to Mother Teresa.
+Remember Einstein’s words, that "there is no mistake so painful that love cannot forgive; no past so bitter that love cannot accept; and no love so little that we cannot start all over with."
+Forgiveness is shifting from the automatic ego reaction, grounded in anger, self-protection, and hurting back, to a non-reactive conscious response of empathy; that is, considering that the other person is ALSO a human being, and perhaps not mindful.

-During these economically challenging days and throughout I challenge you to make a commitment to love more and create the peace within yourself and all around you.
-DrKalayjian@Meaningfulworld.com, www.meaningfulworld.com
+During these economically challenging days and throughout the holidays I challenge you to make a commitment to love more and create the peace within yourself and all around you.
+DrKalayjian@Meaningfulworld.com, 201-941-2266; www.meaningfulworld.com